 One unique breed quirk is that they love water.
 Your Bengal may insist on drinking from taps or accompanying you in the shower.

 With their high IQ, you will need to keep them constantly busy.
-Buy a variety of toys for Bengal, with whom he will play.
+Buy a variety of toys for your Bengal, with which he will play.

 These clever cats can learn to open doors and are likely to find a way to get in trouble if they are not given enough attention.